What is Thermography?

 Does Infraspection Certification Expire?

 No. Unlike certifications offered by other training firms, Infraspection Institute certifications have no expiration date and are good for life.
 Infraspection Institute does not charge renewal fees nor is it conditional upon your future attendance at technical conferences.
-In addition to being the world's most recognized name in thermographer certification, Infraspection Institute has the lowest cost of ownership and is truly hassle free.
+In addition to being the world's most recognized name in thermographer training, Infraspection Institute certification has zero ongoing cost of ownership and is truly hassle free.

 Where Are Classes Held?